History of Providence, Rhode Island: Founding and colonial era

 Unlike Salem and Boston, Providence lacked a royal charter.
 The settlers thus organized themselves, allotting tracts on the eastern side of the Providence River in 1638.
-Roughly six acres each, these home lots extended from Towne Street (now South Main Street) up the cities eastern hill to Hope Street.
+Roughly six acres each, these home lots extended from Towne Street (now South Main Street) up the eastern hill to Hope Street.
 The portion of land between Towne Street and the eastern bank of the Providence River was held in common.

-The settlement lacked an official religion; no church building was erected in the town until the 18th century.
-In the absence of a church, the settlers congregated for religious and civil purposes on the common land adjacent to Roger Williams' home lot and later in the 1646 mill built by John Smith.
+Although the settlers were religious (mostly Baptist and other dissenting Puritans), the settlement lacked an official religion; no meeting house was erected in the town until 1700.
+In the absence of a meeting house, the settlers congregated for religious and civil purposes on the common land adjacent to Roger Williams' home lot and later in the 1646 mill built by John Smith.

-Over the following two decades, Providence Plantations grew into a self sufficient agricultural and fishing settlement, though its lands were difficult to farm and its borders were disputed with Connecticut and Massachusetts.
+Over the following two decades, Providence Plantations grew into a self-sufficient agricultural and fishing settlement, though its lands were difficult to farm and its borders were disputed with Connecticut and Massachusetts.
 During this period, the original temporary log dwellings built by the first settlers gave way to new clapboard stone-end houses with gabled roofs.

 An Indian coalition burned Providence to the ground on March 29, 1676, during King Philip's War, making it one of two major Colonial settlements burned.
 The only two houses known to have survived the fire are the William Field House and Roger Mowry Tavern, both of which have since been demolished.

 After the town was rebuilt, the economy expanded into more industrial and commercial activity.
 The outer lands of Providence Plantation extending to the Massachusetts and Connecticut borders were incorporated as Scituate, Glocester, and Smithfield, Rhode Island, in 1731.
 Later, Cranston, Johnston, and North Providence were also carved out of Providence's municipal territory.